-Keys man Nicholas Gallani wrote to me, admitting his use of an M4000D sample player; to be honest, Nick, I'd have spotted it immediately; the sounds are 'authentic' enough, but far too smooth to ever be mistaken for a real, tape-based machine.
-Strings and choirs on all tracks, with the occasional burst of flute; it's interesting to note that, despite the huge number of Mellotron sounds available on these machines, almost everyone (particularly in the prog world) sticks to the 'old faithfuls'.
-Whither the cor anglais?
-Boys' choir?
-Viola?
-Anyway, a good, if not outstanding first effort from a new band.
+Keys man Niccolò Gallani wrote to me, admitting his use of an M4000D sample player; to be honest, sir, I'd have spotted it immediately; the sounds are 'authentic' enough, but far too smooth to ever be mistaken for a real, tape-based machine.
+Strings and choirs on all tracks, with the occasional burst of flute, plus vibes and cello on Embankment and male choir on Temple.

 Caravans (2004, 59.09) **½